jakobfriedl/conquest/docs/4-CLIENT.md

 The **Script Manager** component is used to load and unload Conquest Python Modules on the client.
 These modules define commands that can be used in the agent console.
 Clicking the `Load Script` button opens a file explorer where an appropriate file can be chosen.
 This UI component is hidden by default and can be shown by selecting `Views -> Script Manager`.
 When a loaded script contains a syntax error, it is highlighted in red as seen in the screenshot below.

 ![Script Manager](../assets/client-10.png)

+Hovering over a script shows all the commands that are imported by that file.

 ## Operator Chat